yoonki-kim/MMM-AssistantMk2/README.md

 ![](https://raw.githubusercontent.com/bugsounet/MMM-AssistantMk2/3-dev/resources/previewFS.jpg)

 ## What is updated
-- Fully rebuild from scratch
+- Fully rebuild from scratch.
-- More stable
+- More stable.
-- Installer is served
+- Installer is served.
+(For Raspbian or any Debian-based Linux)
 - Annoying audio output dependencies are deprecated.
-Just using standard HTML5 audio output
+Simply using standard HTML5 audio output.
 - `plugin` and `responseHook` are added.
 - screen output is more controllable.
+- customizable UI.
 - pre-built recipes are served.
 - Easier `custom action` managing.